StrakaLiu/FG-MoE_turbulence_model/README.md

 The simulation will be finished in about 200 seconds.

-### 2. Train experts for each flow scenario with DAFI code
+### 2. Train experts for each flow scenario

 The initial sets for training the three expert models are located in `$INSTALL_LOCATION/trainingExperts/` dictionary.
 To run the training process, use the `training.sh` script in each training case.

 The `inputs/` dictionary includes two sub-dictionaries.
 The `data/` includes the truth data for training (from experiment or DNS).
-The `baseline/` containes the baseline model predicting results, as the initial iteration for the training process.
+The `baseline/` containes the prediction results with the baseline model, which is used as the initial guess for the training process.

 During training, there will be a `results_ensemble/` dictionary, containing samples of the ensembled training as `sample_*/`.
-In each sample dictionary, the predicting results at each iteration are listed as time dictionaries.
+In each sample dictionary, the prediction results at each iteration are listed as time dictionaries.
-The related neural-network weight parameters are also listed as `nn_weights_flatten_*.dat`.
+The related neural-network weight parameters are listed as `nn_weights_flatten_*.dat`.

-The mean absolute error of each sample predictions during the iteration can be plotted as by the `plot_misfit.py` file.
+The mean absolute error of each sample predictions during the iteration can be plotted with the script `plot_misfit.py`.
 Any converging criteria can be used to end the training process.
-The neural-network weight parameters (defined by the related `nn_weights_flatten_*.dat` file) of the sample with the lowest predicting error can be chosen as a trained expert.
+The neural-network weight parameters (defined by the related `nn_weights_flatten_*.dat` file) of the sample with the lowest prediction error can be chosen as a trained expert.

-The four expert models (3 trained and 1 baseline) in the present study are provided in `$INSTALL_LOCATION/requiredModules/` dictionary.
+The four expert models (3 trained and 1 baseline) in the present study are provided in `$INSTALL_LOCATION/requiredModules/`.

 ### 3. Test FG-MOE model in various cases

-There are several test cases for testing the trained FG-MOE turbulence model.
-They are located in the `$INSTALL_LOCATION/runTestCases/initialCases/` dictionary.
+There are several test cases for evaluating the capability of the trained FG-MOE turbulence model, which are located in the `$INSTALL_LOCATION/runTestCases/initialCases/` dictionary.

 To run the cases, use the `$INSTALL_LOCATION/runTestCases/*.sh` scripts.
 The expected simulation results of the test cases by the FG-MoE model can be found in `$INSTALL_LOCATION/refData/FG_MoEData/` dictionary.